-Use the TokBox Account to specify your S3-compliant endpoint or Windows Azure container for completed archives to be uploaded to.
+Use the Video API account to specify your S3-compliant endpoint or Windows Azure container for completed archives to be uploaded to.
 (For more information on Amazon S3 see Using S3 storage with Vonage Video API archiving.)

 You can create a Windows Azure account at

-You will provide the following information to the TokBox Account:
+You will provide the following information to the Video API account:

 - Your Azure account name

 - Your Azure account key